Mrfarooqui038501/React_learning/Notes.md

 }
 In this example, useRef is used to create a ref object inputRef.
 The useEffect hook focuses the input element after it's mounted by accessing inputRef.current.

+                              USEEFFECT HOOK

-D. useEffect = is a React Hook that lets you perform side effects in function components.
+D. USEEFFECT = is a React Hook that lets you perform side effects in function components.
 These effects can be anything from data fetching, setting up subscriptions, or manually changing the DOM.

 --- When to Use useEffect:
 - Fetching data: Fetching data from an API when the component mounts.